erdprt/mongodb-docker/README.md

-Samples for using mongodb in docker
+Samples for using mongodb in docker.
 Is supposed to be reuser in case applicative stack: add new service in docker-compose